joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/006-Agreement-Types.md

 - Goal is to prevent conflicts by clearly outlining the rights and responsibilities of each partner.

 ## Software License Agreement

-add intro here, 2 to 3 sentences.

-- add more details, do not repeat intro
-- add more details, do not repeat intro
-- add more details, do not repeat intro
+A Software License Agreement is a legal contract between a software developer or vendor and the end-user, outlining the terms and conditions under which the software can be used.
+It governs the rights, obligations, and restrictions regarding the software's usage and distribution.

 Types:

-- **Negotiated contracts**
+- **Negotiated Contracts**

-  - add details
-  - add details
+  - Involve direct negotiation between the software vendor and the customer.
+  - Allow for customization of terms based on specific needs and usage scenarios.

-- **Click-through agreements**
+- **Click-through Agreements**

-  - add details
-  - add details
-  -
+  - Users agree to terms by clicking "I Agree" before installing or using the software.
+  - Typically outline usage rights, restrictions, and disclaimers for software downloaded or accessed online.

-- **Shrink-wrap agreements**
+- **Shrink-wrap Agreements**

-  - add details
-  - add details
+  - Found in packaged software where terms are enclosed inside the product packaging.
+  - Acceptance of terms occurs by opening the shrink-wrap or using the software, covering usage, warranties, and limitations of liability.